 October 3, 6, 10, 13, 17, 20, 24, 27, 31

 When you enter Disneyland Park park before the party, there are two entrance areas: one for daytime guests and one for the special event.
 When you enter as a party guest, they put a colored bracelet on your wrist with the date and # of the party.
 For example, Sept.
 20 would be #1.
 The area in which you collect your treat bag is roped off from the guests using the general entrance.
 Guests who are in the park all day do not have to exit the park to get their bracelet.
 There are check-in points in the park.
 Ask cast members for the closest one.
-There is one near the entrance to Frontierland.
+There is one near the exit of Space Mountain.

 Hold on to your ticket and be sure to get a hand-stamp for re-entry if you exit.

-Just like at Mickey's Not So Scary Halloween Party at Disney World, there are costume guidelines for this event.
+All guests can wear family-friendly costumes to the party.
 Sometimes in the past we have all dressed in theme (one year we were pirates, aargh!).
-All guests can wear family friendly costumes to the party.
 Guests can dress as their favorite character or anything they like, as long as it fits the guidelines.